DanielsWebDevelopment/Film-Remedy/readme.md

 # Welcome to film Remedy
-Film Remedy is a web application (soon to be mobile) that allows users to identify movies by scan capturing tv shows and films using their device's camera.
+Film Remedy is a web application (soon to be mobile) that allows users to identify movies by Scan Capturing tv shows and films using their device's camera.

 ## Features Implemented